overhangio/tutor/docs/install.rst

 Cloud deployment
 ----------------

 Tutor can be launched on Amazon Web Services very quickly with the `official Tutor AMI <https://aws.amazon.com/marketplace/pp/B07PV3TB8X>`_.
 Shell access is not even required, as all configuration will happen through the Tutor web user interface.
+For detailed installation instructions, we recommend watching the following video:

+.. youtube:: xtXP52qGphA

 .. _upgrade:

 Upgrading
 ---------

-To upgrade a running Open edX platform, just install the latest ``tutor`` version (using either methods above) and run the ``quickstart`` command again.
+With Tutor, it is very easy to upgrade to a more recent Open edX or Tutor release.
+Just install the latest ``tutor`` version (using either methods above) and run the ``quickstart`` command again.
 If you have :ref:`customised <configuration_customisation>` your docker images, you will have to re-build them prior to running ``quickstart``.

 .. _autocomplete: